JonmarCorpuz/Writeups/TryHackMe Module Task Writeups/Tampering With Unprivileged Accounts.md

 ![](https://github.com/JonmarCorpuz/TryHackMe-Writeups/blob/main/TryHackMe%20Module%20Task%20Writeups/Assets/Remmina%20Window%20Open%20Command%20Prompt.png)

-8. `whoami` from the command line in our active WinRM session to
+9. `whoami` from the command line in our active WinRM session to see who we've logged in as onto our terminal, which showed us that we logged in as the Administrator
 ```PowerShell
 C:\Users\Administrator>whoami
 wpersistence\administrator
 ```
-9. `C:\flags\flag3.exe` from the command line in our active WinRM session to run the flag3.exe program, which ended up displaying this task's flag onto our terminal
+10. `C:\flags\flag3.exe` from the command line in our active WinRM session to run the flag3.exe program, which ended up displaying this task's flag onto our terminal
 ```PowerShell
 C:\Users\Administrator>C:\flags\flag3.exe
 THM{TRUST_ME_IM_AN_ADMIN}